ccollicutt/ccollicutt.github.io/_posts/2020-07-20-vsphere-7-with-kubernetes-nsxt-3.md

 * [vSphere with Kubernetes](http://www.boche.net/blog/2020/05/17/vsphere-with-kubernetes/)

 Any one of those will get you up and running.
 This post is my version of the above.
 That said, likely there is not quite enough here to get you completley up and running, but it will certainly provide you some direction.

+* This is also a great post on [troubleshooting](https://beyondelastic.com/2020/07/17/verify-and-troubleshoot-vsphere-7-with-kubernetes/)

 ## Networking